d4rkr00t/evo/README.md

     - [ ] makes sure that all dependencies are on expected versions
     - [ ] makes sure that all dependencies are lifted to the top level package.json
 - [ ] Use .gitignore in addition to include/exclude in evo config
-- [ ] FileSystem
-  - [ ] Cache file check-sums
-  - [ ] Update file check sums only when modified time is after previous update
-  - [ ] Watch file changes during task run
-    - [ ] Update FileSystem cache only when a file changes
 - [ ] Generators / Templates
   - [ ] Generate a project from pnpm/yarn workspace and npm scripts
 - [ ] Use semver comparison for dependencies (?)